 As we strolled to dinner, we stopped in one of the many candy stores and sampled fresh homemade candy sticks.
 It literally melted in my mouth.

 And the antique stores!
 Gorgeous jewelry, art, silver…you name it and you’ll find it in Solvang antique stores.
 We spent many hours wandering through each of the stores just overwhelmed by everything we found.

-This is where Solvang shines!
-The choices are endless, and no one will leave disappointed.
+Solvang, California restaurants are the shining stars of the small town.
+The choices are endless and no one will leave disappointed.

 I craved a big juicy burger, so we stopped at a local diner, CHOMP.
 Made with Kobe beef, the Chompasauras burger was hands down one of the best I’ve eaten in a long time.
 Cooked perfectly to my specifications, I had nothing to complain about.